unified

 Case

 Before we start, let’s first outline what we want to make.
 We want to highlight sentences in text based on how many words they have.
-The user should be able to change text, and it should highlight live.
+The user should be able to change text.
+And it should highlight live.

 Project structure